 Additional origins can be either an exact string, regex pattern, prefix string, or suffix string.
 It’s advised to be cautious when adding regex, prefix, or suffix origins since an ambiguous origin can pose a security vulnerability.

-The % of requests for which the filter is enabled in shadow only mode.
-Default is 0.
-If present, this will evaluate a request’s Origin and Destination to determine if the request is valid but will not enforce any policies.
+The fraction of requests for which the filter is enabled in shadow-only mode can be configured via the runtime_key value of the shadow_enabled field.
+When enabled in shadow-only mode, the filter will evaluate the request’s Origin and Destination to determine if it’s valid but will not enforce any policies.

 shadow_enabled are on, the